mohan-chinnappan-n/org-compare/compare.md

 ```

-## Install git-diff in your machine
+## Install git-diff in your machine if you do not have it

 - For macOs